 Rate your photo plug-ins: Use PhotoFeeler.com to see if your photo is doing what it is supposed to.

 Publish: Publish your long posts on Linkedin as articles, not just shares and you will get better reach..

 Install plug-ins: Add rich content to your LinkedIn profile and increase the value of what you’re sharing by installing these 3 plug-ins:

 – WordPress/Blog Link automatically syncs your last 5 blog posts with your LinkedIn profile.
 It’s a great way to engage your audience and optimise customer experience by adding to your story.

 – Slide-Share lets you feature 3 presentations of your choice on your profile so it’s an invaluable tool for successful internet marketing.

-- Market Your Company’s LinkedIn Page: Looking to generate more followers for your LinkedIn Company Page?
+Market Your Company’s LinkedIn Page: Looking to generate more followers for your LinkedIn Company Page?
 LinkedIn’s follow button makes it simple for your website visitors to follow your company’s LinkedIn page with just one click.
-Add it to your email signature also to build more traffic.
+Add it to your email signature also to build more connections or followers.